run2bizdocs/docs-1/en-us/docs/faq.md

     For this e-mail reading routine to work perfectly, the following procedures must be followed:

     1. Install the java 7 version, if it has lower version the routine will not work;
-    2. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+    2. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters;
-    3. The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
+    3. The CITSmart Parameters screen will appear, click the Citsmart Parameters Search tab;
     4. It will display the screen for parameter search, search the parameter "23-SMTP READ - Service Desk mail entry server" and select it;
-    5. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the e-mail entry server (eg orion.egrupo.com.br)
+    5. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the e-mail entry server (eg orion.egrupo.com.br);
-    6. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    6. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
     7. Perform the search for the parameter "24 - SMTP READY - Service Desk mail inbox" and select the same;
-    8. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the e-mail or login of the e-mail account (eg support.citsmart)
+    8. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the e-mail or login of the e-mail account (eg support.citsmart);
     9. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
     10. Perform the parameter search "25 - SMTP READY - Service Desk E-Mailbox Password" and select the same;
     11. The parameter registration screen with the contents of the selected record will be displayed, in the value field, the password of the e-mail account;
     12. Click on the "Save" button to perform the operation, in this case the date, time and user will be stored automatically for a future audit;
     13. Perform the search of the parameter "26 - SMTP READY - Service Desk e-mail server provider (imaps, pops, imap, pop, etc)" and select it;
-    14. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the protocol that will be used to read e-mails (eg imap or pop) and click the "Save" button to perform the operation, In this case the date, time and user will be stored automatically for a future audit.
+    14. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the protocol that will be used to read e-mails (eg imap or pop) and click the "Save" button to perform the operation, In this case the date, time and user will be stored automatically for a future audit;
-    15. Perform the search for the parameter "27 - SMTP READY - Service Desk mail server port" and select the same.
+    15. Perform the search for the parameter "27 - SMTP READY - Service Desk mail server port" and select the same;
     16. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the port that will be used to access the mail server (587 for pop server or 995 for imap server);
-    17. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    17. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
-    18. Perform the search for the parameter "28 - SMTP READY - Service Desk E-Mailbox Folder" and select it.
+    18. Perform the search for the parameter "28 - SMTP READY - Service Desk E-Mailbox Folder" and select it;
     19. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the folder of the e-mail account's inbox;
-    20. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    20. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
     21. Perform the search for the parameter "200 - Enable routine for reading new e-mails automatically (ex: Y or N - Default 'N')" and select the same one;
     22. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the "Y" value to activate the automatic reading routine;
     23. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.